JeromeMigne/sha-2/README.md

 # SHA-2

-A SHA-2 implementation, under GPLv3 license, in C++11 with unit tests using boost test framework.
+A C++11 implementation of SHA-2 algorithm, with unit tests using boost test framework.

+Licensed under GPLv3.

 All versions of SHA-2 are implemented: SHA-224, SHA-256, SHA-384, SHA-512,
 SHA-512/224, SHA-512/256, according to